Eric Chernoff, Co-founder & CEO

 This is precisely why we work with executives at the largest enterprises in the world; they have an urgent need tied to the direct success (and existence) of the business, yet they have been flying blind until using Retain.

 Retain provides customer success teams with instrumentation they need to drive retention and growth.
 We provide workflow intelligence that combines all account and engagement-related work into a full view of your customer activities, across all people who participate in the customer lifecycle.
 The platform provides true visibility and insight into what’s working and what’s not.
 This allows leaders to not only know what’s happening but helps them optimize their efforts, grow non-linearly, while finding moments of genius and turning them into habits.

 With existing customers generating more revenue than ever before, we no longer have to fly blind and can now identify the behaviors that matter.

 Want to identify the 5 activities that actually drive customer value?
 Email us @ firstname.lastname@example.org

-Retain powers industry leaders like Salesforce, Snowflake and Google to accelerate customer value and outcomes by identifying behaviors that matter.
+Retain powers industry leaders like Salesforce to accelerate customer value and outcomes by identifying behaviors that matter.
 Retain owns the browser, immediately integrating with 600+ SaaS tools across a team’s workflow – turning moments of genius into habits.